wayfair-incubator/kdave/README.md

     The Kubernetes version.
 If not provided, it defaults to the current cluster version

 ``--helm-binary``
     The helm binary to be used for running helm commands.
-Default is helm v2
+Default is helm v2.
+Use "helm" for helm V2 and "helm3" for helm V3

 ``--output-dir``
     The output directory used to template the chart